mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 ### Introduction

-Inheritance is one of the most important concepts in object-oriented programming, it allows the definition of a class in terms of another class.
-Inheritance allows us to maintain and boost an application, it also provides the reusability of code functionality and gives better performance.
+inheritance is a very unique concept in (OOP) object-oriented programming, it allows the definition of multiple classes using the properties of other classes.
+Inheritance allows us to maintain modify and boost our code, it also provides the reusability of code functionality and gives better performance.

-Classes are created by absorbing the functions and variables of an existing class, it then adds its own functions to enhance their capabilities, this class is called a derived class because it inherits the functions and variables from a base class.
-Objects of a derived class are objects of a base class, but not vice versa.
+We create classes by inheriting the functions and variables of a base class, then we add new functions to enhance its performance, we call it a derived class because it inherits the properties of a base class.
+Without inheritance, the code will be unstructured harder to read, and complex
 ### Table of Contents

 1. Base classes vs Derived classes.

-1. Protected and internal members.
+1. Protected vs Internal members.

-1. Relationship between base classes and derived classes.
+1. Learn about the relationship between classes.

-1. Constructors and destructors in derived classes.
+1. How constructors and destructors get executed .

 ### Prerequisites
-Before we begin, the reader would need to have the following:
+Before we begin this tutorial, you should have the following:

 - A basic understanding of C# programming language.

 - A basic understanding of how Classes work.

-### Base classes and Derived classes
+### Base classes vs Derived classes

-**Base** classes are used to generate derived classes that inherit the properties of the base class.
+A **Base** class produces derived classes that inherit the properties of the base class.

 Inheritance forms a tree-like Hierarchy: